yashsavani/Advanced-Foundations-of-ML/README.md

     - Cantor's diagonalization argument,
 - Cardinality of the continuum (continuum hypothesis),
 - Hilbert's paradox of the Grand Hotel,
-- Complex numbers (closure under roots, conjugate, modulus) (no ordering), and
+- Complex numbers (closure under roots) (no ordering),
+    - Complex arithmetic,
+    - Conjugate,
+    - Modulus,
+    - Argand diagram, and
 - Quarternions (not commutative) and octonions (not associative).

 ### Basic Number Theory